-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (SEE ACCOUNTANT'S COMPILATION REPORT)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2020

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Target Long-Term Expected

-Hisber Chuss Thotation Teur fuite of fieldin
+Asset Class Allocation Real Rate of Return

 Cash 1.00 % 0.50 %

 US Equity 22.50 4.75

 International Equity 22.50 7.00

 Fixed Income 19.00 1.50

 Private Equity 10.00 8.00

 Real Assets 15.00 5.00

 Multi-Asset Strategies 10.00 3.00

 Total 100.00 %

 Discount Rate - The discount rate used to measure the total OPEB liability at June 30, 2019 was 3.22%.
 The discount rate used to measure total OPEB liability prior to June 30, 2019 was 3.70%.
 The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the System at the state statute contribution rate of 2.00% of projected covered employee payroll each year, which includes a 1.50% payroll surcharge and 0.50% of contributions from the basic benefits plan.
 Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make future benefit payments during the fiscal year ending June 30, 2025.
-Therefore, the long-term expected rate of return on OPEB plan assets was used to present value the projected benefit payments through the fiscal year ending June 30, 2024 and the Fidelity General Obligation 20-year Municipal Bond Index rate of 3.13%, as of June 30, 2019 (i.e. municipal bond rate), was used to present value the projected benefit payments for the remaining years in the projection.
+Therefore, the long-term expected rate of return on OPEB plan assets was used to present value the projected benefit payments through the fiscal year ending June 30, 2019 (i.e. municipal bond rate), was used to present value the projected benefit payments for the remaining years in the projection.
 A municipal bond rate of 3.62% was used as of June 30, 2018.
 The total present value of projected benefit payments from all years was then used to determine the single rate of return that was used as the discount rate.
 The projection of future benefit payments for all current plan members was until the benefit payments ran out.